folio-org/stripes/doc/dev-guide.md

 ```
 if (this.props.stripes.hasPerm('users.read')) ...
 ```

+The argument to this method is a comma-separated list of permissions (or, in the common degenerate case, a single permission).
+It returns true only if the user has _all_ the specified permissions.

 When guarding small elements, such as a "New user" button that should appear only when when the `users.create` permission is present, the helper component [`<IfPermission>`](https://github.com/folio-org/stripes-components/blob/master/lib/IfPermission/readme.md) can be used: